Renal injury - AAST grade V

 - AAST grade V left renal injury based on devascularisation of the medial inferior kidney.

-- Moderate perinephric haematoma with no evidence of active bleeding.
+- Moderate perinephric hematoma with no evidence of active bleeding.

 - No urine leak identified.